 A rationale must be provided in cases where a research team believes no aspect of their research may benefit from an analysis to take into consideration sex, gender or other identity factors.

 There are five selection criteria for funding opportunities offered under the NFRF program.
-The weightings and application of the criteria vary between different NFRF streams (Exploration, Transformation and International) to reflect the goals of each.
+The weightings and application of the criteria vary among different NFRF streams (Exploration, Transformation, International and special calls) to reflect the goals of each.
 An overview of the criteria as they apply to the evaluation of Exploration proposals follows.
 The elements considered under each criterion are outlined in more detail in the evaluation matrices.

 Applications must clearly demonstrate that the proposal integrates approaches from at least two disciplines that do not traditionally collaborate together, or combines them in a novel way.
 This is in contrast to a multidisciplinary approach, which involves participants from different disciplines working independently on a common research question.

 The application must also explain why an interdisciplinary approach is required, and/or the added value this approach brings to the research problem.